Fascinating History of the Teddy Bear

 Other Famous Teddy Bears

 Britain was also the source for the famous "Paddington Bear", probably the most famous teddy bear in the UK.
 The Paddington Bear was originally a children's book about an immigrant bear who arrives in England from "Deepest Darkest Peru", with nothing but an old felt hat and a coat, and his battered suitcase.
 This story, by Michael Bond, was written for his children about a teddy bear he had bought them for Christmas.
 In the story, the bear arrives in Paddington Station, London, with a note attached to his rumpled coat that says "Please Look After This Bear.
 Thank-you".
 Today, after several more books about the bear, Paddington bears still come with the note, and remain a popular toy in the UK.
+Below is a replica of the popular stuffed toy.
+He stands at Paddington Station in London.

 Possibly the most famous Teddy bear in the U.S. also has his origins in English children's literature.
 A.A.
 Milne's "Winnie the Pooh" has been a beloved story since its creation in 1926.
 Pooh's adventures with his human friend, Christopher Robin, are charming and funny and remain very popular in children's literature today.
 Pooh's popularity widened after his appearance in the Disney animated films of his stories, and even today it is a rare child that gets through childhood without having had a Pooh Bear at one time or another.